Faith has a new Paschal Candle. It was dedicated and lit for the first time on Easter Sunday. It is in memory of Dorothy Harding.

 Just as the candles of the Advent Wreath bring wonderful meaning to the celebration of Advent, so the Paschal Candle is intended to add meaningful symbolism to our celebration of Easter, Baptisms, and Christian funerals.
 It actually predates the Advent Wreath by over a thousand years (it was first used only 300 years after Christ)!

-The Paschal Candle is a special candle used at every service during the Easter season, on All-Saints Day, and at Baptisms and Christian Funerals year-round.
+The Paschal Candle is a special candle used at every service during the Easter season (from the Easter Vigil to Ascension) and at Baptisms and Christian Funerals year-round.

 The Paschal Candle symbolizes the resurrection victory over the darkness of sin and death.
 It emphasizes the presence of the resurrected Christ and the link between a believer’s baptism and the resurrection (Romans 6).
 It is lit traditionally for the Easter Vigil during a special service that begins outside the church building.
 A fire is lit from which the paschal candle is then lit and then carried into a dark sanctuary.
 As the candle is carried in procession into the dark nave, so Christ lights our way out of darkness.
 During this procession, the bearer of the candle lifts it high and sings, “Jesus Christ is the Light of the world” to which all respond, “The Light no darkness can overcome.”